 The WHO recommendations for the production and control of YF vaccines were first formulated in 1958 and revised in 1987 and 1995.
 An amendment was adopted by the Expert Committee for Biological Standardization in 2008 requiring the expression of potency of such vaccines in International Units.
 The most recent revision adopted by the Expert Committee on Biological Standardization in 2010 updates the manufacturing and quality control information and includes new sections addressing nonclinical and clinical evaluation of YF vaccines.

-Recommendations to Assure the Quality, Safety and Efficacy of Live Attenuated Yellow Fever Vaccines.
-Replacement of Annex 2 of TRS 872, Annex 2 and Amendment to that annex in WHO TRS 964, Annex 5, Technical Report Series 878
+Recommendations to Assure the quality, safety and efficacy of live attenuated Yellow Fever vaccines.
+Replacement of Annex 2 of WHO TRS 872 and of the Amendment to that annex in WHO TRS 964 (2012)

 A WHO reference material for Yellow Fever vaccine is available to qualified applicants: